gabi246/final/README.md

 ### Project Screen-Cast

 Each team will create a two minute screen-cast with narration showing a demo of your visualization and/or some slides.

-You can use any screencast tool of your choice, such as Camtasia.
+You can use any screencast tool of your choice, such as Camtasia or Loom (new and recommended).
-Please make sure that the sound quality of your video is good - it may be worthwhile to invest in an external USB microphone.
+Please make sure that the sound quality of your video is good -- it may be worthwhile to invest in an external USB microphone-- campus IT should have some you can borrow.
 Upload the video to an online video-platform such as YouTube or Vimeo and embed it into your project web page.
-We will show some of the best videos in class.
+For our final project presentation day, we will show as many videos in class as possible, and ask teams to field questions.

 We will strictly enforce the two minute time limit for the video, so please make sure you are not running longer.
 Use principles of good storytelling and presentations to get your key points across.
 Focus the majority of your screencast on your main contributions rather than on technical details.